bomberstudios/fireworks/README.markdown

 The commands prompts you for a folder to export, and files are saved with the page names as the file names.
 It also changes the Optimize settings for all pages, because I hate the "GIF as default format" :)

+- **All Pages as PNG 24 with Prefix**  (No shortcut)

+  Exactly as 'All Pages as PNG 24', but asks for a prefix to be added before each page's name.
+This command is useful when you have a complex nomenclature for files, but don't want to fill your Pages panel with it :)

 - **All Pages as PNG 24**  (CTRL + ALT + SHIFT + X)

   Exports all pages as flattened (non editable) PNG files with a 24 bits color depth.